YottaDB/YDBDoc/ProgGuide/triggers.rst

 A Simple Example
 --------------------------------

-This section contains a simple example showing how a YottaDB/GT.M trigger can automatically maintain cross references in response to a SET or KILL operation on ^CIF(ACN,1).
+This section contains a simple example showing how a YottaDB trigger can automatically maintain cross references in response to a SET or KILL operation on ^CIF(ACN,1).
 It also reinforces the basic trigger concepts explained above.
 Global nodes in ^CIF(ACN,1) have a structure ^CIF(ACN,1)=NAM|XNAME| where the vertical-bars are delimiters and XNAME is a customer's canonical name (e.g., "Doe, Johnny").
 The application schema has one cross reference index, ^XALPHA("A",XNAME,ACN)="".
-A YottaDB/GT.M trigger specified for ^CIF(:,1) nodes can automatically maintain the cross references.
+A YottaDB trigger specified for ^CIF(:,1) nodes can automatically maintain the cross references.

 Using your editor, create a trigger definition file called triggers.trg with the following entry: